KD5VMF/Arduino-Giga-R1-Wifi/README.md

 Advanced Brick Mechanics: Bricks have different hit zones, adding a strategic element to gameplay.
 Players must carefully consider how to break them efficiently.

 # Tic-Tac-Toe AI
-A Tic-Tac-Toe game with a smart AI opponent, optimized for the Giga Display.
+A Tic-Tac-Toe game with a smart AI to AI opponents, optimized for the Giga Display.
 This project demonstrates:

 # AI Learning:
 The AI improves its strategy as the game progresses, offering a challenging experience for the player.